ArinZBryan/A-Level-Notes/Physics/Fields/Magnetic Fields.md

+A magnetic field is a field that interacts with various magnetic substances, as well as with charges.
+It is important to note that the field lines, when dealing with magnetic fields travel from a north pole to a south pole.
 When current passes through a wire, a magnetic field is [induced](Physics/Electricity/Induction).
 This applies to any current carrying conductor.
 When current is flowing through the conductor, the magnetic field produced has field lines that form concentric rings around the conductor.
 ![Induced Magnetic Field](Images/InducedMagneticField.png)